heptarch/heptarch.github.io/drafts/tarkovsky.md

 after two aimless weeks in Via di San Niccolò, the curtains of the ark had parted to offer a glimpse of the sacred text.
-But there is no place  as Jacob von Rammingen reminds us, without a proper registry, "not even the highest rule of divine nature can exist."<label for="sn-2"
+But religious feeling is not proper to archival science, and as Jacob von Rammingen reminds us, without a proper registry "not even the highest rule of divine nature can exist."<label for="sn-2"
        class="margin-toggle sidenote-number">
 </label>